 Peer-to-peer FTM (female-to-male) trans support group.

-Galop is the LGBT anti-violence & abuse charity.
-They give advice and support to people who have experienced biphobia, homophobia, transphobia, sexual violence or domestic abuse.
+Galop is the LGBT+ anti-violence & abuse charity who give advice and support to people who have experienced biphobia, homophobia, transphobia, sexual violence or domestic abuse.
 They also support lesbian, gay, bi, and trans people who have had problems with the police or have questions about the criminal justice system.
-They are a completely independent community-led group.
+Galop are a completely independent community-led group.

-The focus GIRES is on people who experience atypical gender identity development, especially trans people, whether or not they are also affected by LGB or I issues.
+The focus GIRES is on people who experience atypical gender identity development, especially trans people, whether or not they are also affected by LGB or I matters.
 This reflects the special interest of the trans people in the charity's membership.
-GIRES is concerned that society often treats this particular group harshly.
-This includes shortcomings in the provision of medical services.

-Provides an information, support and referral service for lesbians, gay men and bisexual and trans people – and anyone considering issues around their sexuality and/or gender identity.
+Provides an information, support and referral service for lesbians, gay men and bisexual and trans people – and anyone considering matters around their sexuality and/or gender identity.

-Mermaids are a support group for children, teenagers and their families affected by gender identity issues.
-They offer support to parents, families, carers and others; raise awareness about gender issues amongst professionals (e.g. teachers, doctors, social services) and the general public; and campaign for the recognition of these issues and an increase in professional services.
+Mermaids are a support group for children, teenagers and their families affected by gender identity matters.
+They offer support to parents, families, carers and others; raise awareness about gender matters amongst professionals (e.g., teachers, doctors, social services) and the general public; and campaign for the recognition of these matters and an increase in professional services.

 An England-wide group of LGB&T voluntary and community organisations who are committed to reducing the health inequalities of lesbian, gay, bisexual and trans communities and to challenging homophobia, biphobia and transphobia within public services.

 R U Coming Out inspires supports and unites those who are living their lives either completely or partially in the closet.
 The main focus of the website is the stories.
 People from all over the world write and submit their own personal accounts of Coming Out.